BuildingSync/schema/.github/CONTRIBUTING.md

 * Create a pull request
 * Agree to the BuildingSync Contribution Policy below

-# BuildingSync Contribution Policy
+# BuildingSync® Contribution Policy
 *Version 1.0*

-The BuildingSync team welcomes your contribution to the project.
+The BuildingSync® team welcomes your contribution to the project.
 You can contribute to BuildingSync
 project in several ways: by using the software, reporting issues, contributing documentation, or contributing code back to the project.
 The GitHub [Contributing to Open Source](https://opensource.guide/how-to-contribute/) guide provides a good overview.
 If you contribute code, you agree that your contribution may be